Macross Frontier: All That VF - Macross 25th Anniversary Air Show (Frontier Edition)

 Coinciding with both the 25th anniversary of Macross and the Blu-ray releases of volume one of both Macross Zero and Macross Frontier, the official website of Macross Frontier posted two newly animated short films featuring Air Show style demonstrations for both series.
 People who purchased the first pressings of either Macross Zero or Macross Frontier received a unique code to enter into the website and therefore be able to watch the short film of the respective anime.

 International release

-Due to a current legal dispute over the distribution rights of the Macross franchise, involving Studio Nue and Big West against Harmony Gold, much of the Macross merchandise post 1999, including Macross Frontier, has not received an international release.

-However, on March 1, 2021, Big West, Studio Nue and Harmony Gold reached an agreement on the international distribution of most Macross sequels and films.
+Due to the legal dispute over the distribution rights of the Macross franchise, involving Studio Nue and Big West against Harmony Gold, much of the Macross merchandise post 1999, including Macross Frontier, has not received an international release.
+Until Big West, Studio Nue and Harmony Gold reached an agreement on the international distribution of most Macross sequels and films, on March 1, 2021.

 The two Macross Frontier films each received a one-night theatrical release with English subtitles in the United States via Big West and Fathom Events, with The False Songstress shown on June 16, 2022, and The Wings of Farewell shown on June 30, 2022.